argonne-lcf/ALCF_Hands_on_HPC_Workshop/agentic_workflows/README.md

 ### Multi-System (Remote) Workflow

-In a multi-system or remote deployment of the workflow, the agents run and launch the computtional components of the workflow in various ALCF or local systems.
+In a multi-system or remote deployment of the workflow, the agents run and launch the computational components of the workflow in various ALCF or local systems.
 In particular, the LLMs are served remotely, for example using the [ALCF Inference Endpoints](https://docs.alcf.anl.gov/services/inference-endpoints/).

 Advantages of remote agentic workflows include:
 * Lower implementation complexity
 * Workflows can leverage ALCF services
-* Users can target specific systems with each pf the computational components, making efficient use of their allocation
+* Users can target specific systems with each of the computational components, making efficient use of their allocation
 * Better support for long-running workflows since the agents can run on local systems or login nodes

 Disadvantages of remote agentic workflows include: